packmad/packmad.github.io/_posts/2017-08-30-gdb-android.md

 ~/android-sdk-linux/ndk-bundle/prebuilt/android-x86_64/gdbserver/gdbserver
 ```

-Vopy the gdb server executable (w.r.t. your target architecture) in a temporary folder and give to it full permissions:
+Copy the gdb server executable (w.r.t. your target architecture) in a temporary folder and give to it full permissions:

 ```